 “‘Bout time you woke up,” came a grumble to her right.

-She glanced in the direction.
+Fortuna glanced in the direction.
 It was Carl, bound on a chair just as she was.
 On his other side sat Allen who was similarly bound.
-Down the line were vaguely familiar faces: the businessman they had just instated as head of the city’s main bank, one of the mayor candidates—Depa Amaril—and a couple of lower-tier executives of the Family.
+Down the line were vaguely familiar faces: the businessman they had just instated as head of the city’s main bank, one of the mayor candidates Depa Amaril, and a couple of lower-tier executives of the Family.
 They all looked worse for wear and were trying to crane their necks to see the one who was shouting at them from behind.
 Cadence was nowhere to be seen.

-She glanced to her left.
+Fortuna glanced to her left.
 There was only one person there.
 A woman wearing librianesque glasses and bright red lipstick.
 Agape Rosario.
-The woman’s head was drooped down indicating that she was unconscious.
+The woman’s head was drooped indicating that she was unconscious.